Fordfield Road, Sunderland, Tyne And Wear, SR4 0DA

 Our school council were elected at the start of the year, by their classes, to represent them and communicate whole school issues.

-We are a Unicef Rights Respecting School and have achieved our silver award!
+We are a Unicef Rights Respecting School and have achieved our gold award!
 Our school council are the steering group for the work we are doing together to promote the rights of the child at Highfield.

 The school council organise competitions, plan our fundraising events, lead the work of anti-bullying and contribute to decision making within school.
 All our councillors take their job very seriously and set an example, investing their time to make our school better.